dmtrang13/idatt2104-CRDT-Notes/README.md

 AUTH_TOKEN="shared-secret" node server.js
 ```

 Requests should send the token with `Authorization: Bearer ...` or a `crdt_token` cookie.
+The browser login page sets the `crdt_token` cookie through `POST /session`.

+`AUTH_TOKEN` is the workspace token.
+It can open every document, create new documents, and copy invite links for documents that have document tokens configured.

+`DOCUMENT_TOKENS` are per-note invite tokens.
+A user logged in with a document token sees only the document(s) that token can open and cannot create new documents.
+Share links use `/login.html?token=...` so recipients do not need to paste the token manually.

-URL tokens are disabled by default because they can leak through browser history, logs, screenshots, and referrers.
+URL tokens for direct WebSocket auth are disabled by default because they can leak through browser history, logs, screenshots, and referrers.
 They can be enabled for local demos with:

 ```sh
 ALLOW_URL_TOKENS=true